Netflix: Global availability

-Netflix is available in every country and territory except for China, North Korea, Crimea, Syria and Russia.
+Netflix is available in every country and territory except for China, North Korea, Syria, and Russia.

 In January 2016, Netflix announced it would begin VPN blocking since it can be used to watch videos from a country where they are unavailable.
 The result of the VPN block is that people can only watch videos available worldwide and other videos are hidden from search results.
 Variety is present on Netflix.
 Hebrew and right-to-left interface orientation, which is a common localization strategy in many markets, are what define the Israeli user interface's localization, and in some regions, Netflix offers a more affordable mobile-only subscription.